Locations:

 In short, it can be hard to be a teenager even in the best of times — and the last few years haven’t represented the best of times.

-In December 2021, U.S. Surgeon General Vivek H. Murthy issued a rare public health advisory warning of a “devastating mental health crisis among American youth” that he said was made worse by the COVID-19 pandemic.
+In December 2021, U.S. Surgeon General Vivek H. Murthy issued a rare public health advisory warning of a “devastating mental health crisis among American youth” that he said was made worse by COVID-19.

-“We know children benefit from stability, structure, routine and the support of trusting adults, but during the pandemic, we’ve seen an increase in overall instability and changing structures,” Dr. Benore says.
-“No, we’re seeing an increased volume of children needing a higher level of care.”
+“We know children benefit from stability, structure, routine and the support of trusting adults, but during the pandemic, we saw an increase in overall instability and changing structures,” Dr. Benore says.
+“To this day, we’re seeing an increased volume of children needing a higher level of care.”

 Additional factors that impact teen mental health include: